 - Sebastian Majstorovic, Austrian Centre for Digital Humanities and Cultural Heritage

-Please see our contributors page for more info on the entire team and our financial supporters!
+Please see our contributors page for more info on the entire team!